fdcastel/Hyper-V-Automation/README.md

 scp $vhdxFile "root@pve-host:/tmp/"
 ```

-Once the copy is complete, you may use [`import-vm-windows`](https://github.com/fdcastel/Proxmox-Automation#import-vm-windows) (on Proxmox) to import the `vhdx` file and create the Windows VM.
+After the copy is complete, you may use [`import-vm-windows`](https://github.com/fdcastel/Proxmox-Automation#import-vm-windows) (on Proxmox) to import the `vhdx` file and create the Windows VM.

+Once the VM is running, ensure that the [QEMU Guest Agent](https://pve.proxmox.com/wiki/Qemu-guest-agent) is installed within the guest environment.